-We are pleased to present the 2018 Annual Drinking Water Quality Report.
-This report is a snapshot of water quality during 2018.
-Included are details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We are pleased to present the Annual Drinking Water Quality Report.
+This report is a snapshot of your water quality in 2019.
+It includes details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
+Our goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water and to providing you with this information, because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact the Public Services Department at 910-938-5233.
+We are committed to ensuring the quality of your water and to providing you with this information.
+If you have any questions about the report or concerning your water, please contact Jacksonville Public Services at 910 938-5233.
 We want our valued customers to be informed about their water utility.
-We have a Citizen Advisory Board: the Water and Sewer Advisory Board which meets regularly.
+If you want to learn more, please attend any regularly scheduled meeting of the Water and Sewer Advisory Committee held monthly at City Hall.

 When You Turn On Your Tap, Consider The Source

 The City of Jacksonville draws its water from aquifers located deep underground.
 The City’s water is obtained from two groundwater sources.
 The first source is comprised of two well fields, one located off Gum Branch Road, and the other off Highway 258.
 Both well fields are located near Richlands, North Carolina.

 The 15 wells draw their water from the Upper and Middle Cretaceous Sand Aquifers.
 This ground water requires no treatment other than the addition of chlorine for disinfection.
 It contains natural fluoride, essential for dental health, and is naturally soft.
 The second source consists of 20 wells in the Castle Hayne aquifer.
 This is a shallower aquifer that produces good quality water, and is treated at the City’s Nano-filtration plant.